Other Leaves: District of Columbia

 - The District of Columbia Family and Medical Leave Act covers employers that employ 20 or more employees.
 See Family and Medical Leave.

-- All employees in the District of Columbia are entitled to varying amounts of sick and safe leave.
-See Accrued Sick and Safe Leave and Earned Sick and Safe Leave Amendment.
+- All employees in the District of Columbia are entitled to varying amounts of paid sick and safe leave.
+See Paid Sick Leave.

 - All employees who fall under a broad definition of "parent" are entitled to leave to attend student-related activities.
-See Parental Leave.
+See School Activities Leave.

-- Employers with more than 10 employees must provide paid jury duty leave.
+- A covered employer must provide an eligible employee with paid jury duty leave.
 See Jury Duty Leave.

 - An employer has an affirmative duty to provide students some leave to permit them to register for classes, if such a reasonable accommodation can be made.
 See Student Leave.